spatie/laravel-medialibrary/docs/installation-setup.md

         'use_tiny_placeholders' => true,

         /*
          * This class will generate the tiny placeholder used for progressive image loading.
-By default
-         * the media library will use a tiny blurred jpg image.
+         * By default, the media library will use a tiny blurred jpg image.
          */
         'tiny_placeholder_generator' => Spatie\MediaLibrary\ResponsiveImages\TinyPlaceholderGenerator\Blurred::class,
     ],